 Dr. Straub holds a B.A. in Psychology, a M.A. in Forensic Psychology, and a Ph.D. in Criminal Justice.
 He has co-authored a book on performance-based police management as well as articles and reports on school violence, critical incident response, community policing, youth violence prevention and homeland security.
 He speaks regularly at national and international conferences and has participated in Congressional and White House briefings.

-Opening Plenary & Keynote: Clayton’s Story: The School Shooting That Never Happened
+Special Session & Interview: The School Shooting that Never Happened